 - Site – an example is when the site is surrounded by beautiful scenery and you decide you want your design to take advantage of the view.

-Furthermore an architectural design can be made of multiple concepts.
+Furthermore, an architectural design can be made of multiple concepts.
+The interpretation or development of a concept is as important as the Concept itself.

-Thus, a concept is useless if it is not be well developed.
+Thus, a concept is useless if it is not well developed.